motebus/ultrabook/Ultranet Apps/fBuilder/Twin guide.md

 <img src="https://i.imgur.com/53wztVQ.png" width=500 height=500>

-* If it shows this on your page or it shows deploy success
+* If it shows timeout or deploy success
+* It means success deploying to "h33-qibx"

 <img src="https://i.imgur.com/GV3RRGW.png" width=700 height=100>

-* It means success deploying to "h33-qibx"
 * Keep watching telegram clocking group to see whether your twin works on recommended time after successfully qurn no matter you log out your fbuilder/shutdown your pc

 # Congrats you have finish the Guide